csibman27/LCManagerV3/README.md

 + Password authentication
 + CRUD for all listing elements
 + Provision a server
++ Decommission a server
++ Provision services belong to a server
 + Review all servers using visualized pie charts
++ Track servers age
++ Track servers detailed information
++ Monitor support status of each server
++ Service dependency table

 ## Ux / DX Approach adopted
 The general color scheme that I have implemented consists of light background colors complemented by shades of light blue, light orange, and gray.
 In addition, the application has been designed to support a dark mode option for users.